pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2013.md

     Exception raised:Expected 'and' (at char 23), (line:1, col:24)

-It appears to be seeing both ‘and’ operators but the CEBoolOpNode <u>init</u> method appears to be only called once.
+It appears to be seeing both ï¿½andï¿½ operators but the CEBoolOpNode <u>init</u> method appears to be only called once.
 Does anything above look off?
-The exception being raised may be a clue but I’m not sure what to make of it.
-What I’m doing seems similar to the simpleBool example except that script works :^).
+The exception being raised may be a clue but Iï¿½m not sure what to make of it.
+What Iï¿½m doing seems similar to the simpleBool example except that script works :^).

 One last data point, If I use parentheses it works: True and (True and False).
 What am I missing?
 (This is already long so I did not include code but I can if needed)